mralbertk/dsti-devops-final/README.md

 camel's back was when I noticed that Windows (or some other software on my system, the message is not very clear) regularly terminates some process required by Grafana (see screenshot above).

+The ultimate learning from these issues is: When working with Minikube (and probably any other K8s cluster), do not do it on Windows.

 For the record, here are the main issues that plagued me during steps 6 to 8, all related to running Minikube on a Windows machine:

-These are the other issues I encountered while working with Minikube that ultimately led me to not complete the last step (but I struggled with them since step 6):

 - `minikube start` behaves unpredictably on Windows
   - The maximum configuration I can launch on Desktop & Laptop is 4 CPU cores and 16384 MB of RAM
     - For reference, my desktop PC has 24 cores and 32gb of RAM, my laptop has 12 cores and 32 GB of RAM
     - Any higher configuration would cause the `minikube start` command to hang indefinitely
-  - For no apparent reason, launching the `minikube` cluster with VirtualBox takes anytime between 3 and 25 minutes
+  - For no apparent reason, launching the `minikube` cluster with VirtualBox takes anytime between 5 and 25 minutes
   - In roughly 1/3 of the attempts, the cluster launch fails completely and needs to be re-started

 ![](images/minikube-error.png)